Compare Amazon prices per unit with this price comparison app

 Amazon has certainly become the wild west of online marketplaces, with sellers finding new and unique ways to attract customers to their products (some in illegitimate ways).
 For example, I had no idea how common the issue of fake reviews was, as well as the implications of fake reviews on buying behavior.
 We spent some time talking about it in this Mod.

 There’s no cost to use bangyourbuck.com, so I suggest giving it a try.
-You might just find yourself saving some serious money and piece of mind!
+You might just find yourself saving some serious money and piece of mind by comparing Amazon prices!
 If you enjoyed this Mod, you might also enjoy reading about these three, simple tips to better money management.
 Please share this Mod using the social media icons below and let us know if you have any comments or questions on Twitter!